nnaisense/evotorch/docs/user_guide/logging.md

     searcher = SNES(problem, stdev_init=5)

     # Instantiate the W&B logger
-    # You can also pass any other parameters that are expected by wandb.init(...)
+    # You can pass additional parameters that you would normally pass to wandb.init(...)
-    # As an example, we pass the 'project' parameter to set the project name
+    # via further keyword arguments
     _ = WandbLogger(searcher, project="project-name")

     # Run the search algorithm